Chinese paper rejects comparison between Mandela and Nobel laureate Liu

 "This system makes sure a society of 1.3 billion people runs smoothly.
 It will not make an exception for Liu under the pressure or appeal of the West," the paper said.

-"The U.S., in hopes of seeing China's legal system (crushed) by the combined force of globalization and the Internet, is labeling extreme views of activists of the country as free speech.
+"The U.S., in hopes of seeing China's legal system (crushed) by the combined force of globalisation and the Internet, is labelling extreme views of activists of the country as free speech.
 But only the Chinese law has the final say as to whether a person has violated its law or not."

 (Reporting by Ben Blanchard; Editing by Paul Tait)